coding-dojo-data-science/data-viz-mock-belt-exam/README.md

 <li>For each state, calculate the % difference in the Confirmed # of cases vs. the previous date.

-<li>Use annotation to answer the question, which month and which state had the highest % increase between September 2020 - December 2022?
+<li>Use annotation to answer the question, which state had the largest % increase in cases, and between which months did it occur?
 </li>
 </ul>
 </li>